 More than half of what Americans eat is ‘ultra-processed’ according to a 2016 study in BMJ Open.
 Walk down the aisle of any supermarket and you’ll see them – frozen pizzas, microwaveable meals, breakfast cereal, snack cakes and energy drinks.
 These are products that use multiple ingredients and food substances not used in home cooking, including artificial flavors, colors, sweeteners, stabilizers and other additives that mimic non-processed foods or mask undesirable qualities of the final product.

 We’ve also moved to eating more meals outside the home.
-According to USDA data, during the late 1970s Americans consumed just over six percent of their calories from restaurant food, by 2008 that had gone up to almost 20 percent.
+According to USDA data, during the late 1970s Americans consumed 17 percent of their daily calories in food away from home, by 2012 that had gone up to almost 34 percent.

 All of this has led to a condition never before seen – high calorie malnutrition.
 Americans have an abundance of calories at their disposal, but are lacking in the nutrients found in a healthy, balanced diet rich in vegetables, fruits, whole grains and low-fat proteins.
 Our current food culture has come to prioritize quantity over quality, fast meals on-the-go over home cooked meals together around the table.
 And we’ve come to accept pre-made meals and packaged products with inch-long lists of unrecognizable ingredients in tiny type.
 This shift has happened gradually and for multiple reasons both large and small.